 This service is arranged by the supplying dealer to whom the Free Service Voucher must be handed.
-This voucher, together with the Instruction Manual, are supplied by us upon receipt of the signed application card to be found in the tool box upon taking delivery of a new motor cycle.
+This voucher, together with the Instruction Manual, are supplied by us upon receipt of the signed registration form found in the tool box upon taking delivery of a new motor cycle.